fidlabs/Enterprise-Data-Pathway/README.md

 Client Business Check (KYB)
 - Because the contents of the dataset are not publicly retrievable, all dataset owner businesses must complete a know your business, KYB, check to confirm the business exists, is legit, and someone from the data owner team (business) has approved onboarding of the dataset.
 We currently offer two options for KYB check:
-1) We offer a third party KYB service partnership with Synaps.io ($100), that will review business and data owner documentation
+1) We offer a third party KYB service partnership with Synaps.io (cost of $100), that will review business and data owner documentation.
+Link to site: https://efilplus.synaps.me/

-2) Or a client can plan a virtual meeting with the client, data owner and member of the allocator team to review the dataset, confirm ownership (proof of employment, employer signoff, sharing the business license) and validate storage of the data by the client/applicant is approved and a contract is in place.
+2) Or a client can request a virtual meeting with the client(lead SP), data owner and member of the allocator team to review the dataset, confirm ownership (proof of employment, employer signoff, sharing the business license) and validate storage of the data by the client/applicant is approved and a contract with the SP(s) is in place.
 If requested by a client, we will utilize various non-disclosure agreements to collect required information on clients and data-owners while maintaining their privacy.

 Storage Provider (SP) Usage Check
 - Clients of this pathway will have access to an SP Marketplace tool (link soon) and clients are free to work with any SPs from the vetted list.